 A keezer is mostly for the home brewer but can be for anyone who wants to have a few good beers on tap.
 If you only need one keg on tap, I suggest getting a kegerator.

-If you love beer as much as me, you know that some craft beers are kind of pricey.
+If you love beer as much as I do, you know that some craft beers are kind of pricey.
 I suggest, buy a keg and cut the cost.

 A normal 1/6 barrel of good beer cost around $65 dollars at the store and can last 2 months or 2 weeks, depending on how crazy you go.